 Thanks to its tight-bound shape and its compact size (its trunk can’t grow any higher than 10 feet (3 meters) tall), this little willow is the perfect choice to add a touch of originality in smaller gardens and in beds, too.

 Less vulnerable to diseases than its tall weeping willow cousins, ‘Kilmarnock’ tolerates any type of soil as long as it is very moist.
 It will be perfectly happy near a body of water, although not having any nearby isn’t a problem.

 Set it up preferably in spring, in the sun and sheltered from strong wind.
 Remember to stake it for the first two years, because its roots don’t run very deep.
-Pair it with tall grasses to play on textures, and with early bulbs to highlight its spring catkins.
+After that, remove the stake.
+Pair it with tall grasses to play on textures, and with early spring bulbs to highlight its spring catkins.